UBC-Snowbots/Snowflake/src/wheel_integration_package/README.md

 # Wheel Integration Package
-- This package is integrated the Pro Controller with the wheel motors
+- This package integrates the Pro Controller with the wheel motors
--  This package contains a single note called integration_node.
+-  This package contains a single node called integration_node.

 # Nodes
 ## integration_node